Futuboard/Futuboard/README.md

 ### Backend

-Pytest can be run with the commands:
+Pytest unit tests can be run with the commands:

 ```
 cd backend/